 Written data includes but is not limited to:

 - notes I make if you call to make an appointment or enquire about my services or book a discovery call

-- Initial Consultation notes and your completed contact form, signed terms and conditions and consent form
+- Initial Consultation notes and your completed contact form, signed terms and conditions and consent

-- Notes I make during your 121 sessions or group workshops
+- Notes I make during your 121 sessions or group workshops or sessions

 - Feedback sheets, evaluation sheets and handwritten surveys